 Types of Property Deeds

-The most common classification for Property Deeds is based on the type of title warranty transferred via the Property Deed.
+The most common classification for property deeds is based on the type of title warranty transferred via the property deed.
 These include:

-- General Warranty Deed
+- Quitclaim Deed

 What Does a Property Deed Look Like?